Combining Abstract Argumentation and Machine Learning for Efficiently Analyzing Low-Level Process Event Streams: Introduction

-To better exploit the potentialities of example-driven and knowledge-driven abstraction techniques in a synergistic way, and to overcome the above-mentioned limitations of them both, we here propose to integrate the discovery of a deep tagging model like that in~\cite{tax2018human} with the knowledge-driven reasoning approach of \cite{paper}.
-In our opinion, such a combined approach enables an effective human-in-the-loop cooperation scheme for the analysis of low-level log data, where these two different kinds of automated \emph{Artificial Intelligence} (\emph{AI}) tools complement one the other, in the spirit of neural-symbolic AI~\cite{nesy2022}.
-Specifically: \begin{itemize} \item on one side, the contextual event-activity mapping leartn by the ML-based model for an event $e_{curr}$ are exploited (as a form of \emph{learning for reasoning}) to ease and speed up the exploration of the valid interpretations of $e_{curr}$, for they allow for selecting and ranking these interpretations based on their probability scores; and \item on the other side, the feedback returned by the reasoning framework on the actual validity of these interpretations are exploited to adjust the predictions returned by the tagger.\footnote{In principle, one may try to improve the tagger itself by leveraging the feedback provided by the reasoner on the compliance of the tagger predictions with background knowledge (either in the initial training of the tagger, or in subsequent fine-tuning steps, performed over time according to a continual learning strategy).
-However, for the sake of flexibility and efficiency, we prefer not to use the given behavioral constraints to guide the training of the tagging model, since some of these constraints might only encode contingent operating conditions or even current user's preferences, so requiring the model to be re-trained again every time these constraints are changed. } \end{itemize}

-In particular, since, as discussed above, there is no guarantee that an ML model induced from labelled log data learns the conditional probability distribution $p(activity |$ $event,$ $trace$-$wide$ $context)$ accurately (taking the structure of valid interpretations into full account), it is reasonable to expect that the predictions returned by this model can be improved by the reasoner, as confirmed by the experimental results in Section~\ref{sec:experiments}.
+Furthermore, in our opinion, our proposal enables an effective human-in-the-loop cooperation scheme for the analysis of low-level log data, where these two different kinds of automated \emph{Artificial Intelligence} (\emph{AI}) tools complement one the other, in the spirit of neural-symbolic AI~\cite{nesy2022}.
+Specifically: \begin{itemize} \item on one side, the contextual event-activity mapping learned by the ML-based model for an event $e_{curr}$ is exploited (as a form of \emph{learning for reasoning}) to ease and speed up the exploration of the valid interpretations of $e_{curr}$, by allowing the selection and ranking of these interpretations based on their probability scores; and \item on the other side, the feedback returned by the reasoning framework on the actual validity of these interpretations are exploited to adjust the predictions returned by the tagger.\footnote{In principle, one may try to improve the tagger itself by leveraging the feedback provided by the reasoner on the compliance of the tagger predictions with background knowledge (either in the initial training of the tagger, or in subsequent fine-tuning steps, performed over time according to a continual learning strategy).
+However, for the sake of flexibility and efficiency, we prefer not to use the given behavioral constraints to guide the training of the tagging model, since some of these constraints might only encode contingent operating conditions or even current user's preferences, so requiring the model to be re-trained again every time these constraints are changed. } In particular, since, as discussed above, there is no guarantee that an ML model induced from labelled log data learns the conditional probability distribution $p(activity |$ $event,$ $trace$-$wide$ $context)$ accurately (taking the structure of valid interpretations into full account), it is reasonable to expect that the predictions returned by this model can be improved by the reasoner. \end{itemize}

 \paragraph{Novelty and significance of the proposal} As to the novelty and significance of our current contribution, it is worth remarking that the problem of supporting an interactive exploratory analysis of multiple candidate event interpretations has not been addressed in the fields of process log analysis and process mining.
 The only exception is the AAF-based reasoning approach proposed in~\cite{paper}, where, however, the opportunity of leveraging sub-symbolic machine learning methods was not considered at all.
 Such a kind of hybrid, neuro-symbolic, strategy is instead pursued in our proposal, in order to improve the effectiveness and efficiency of event interpretation analyses.
 In fact, to the best of our knowledge, the current work has been the first attempt to leverage a neuro-symbolic approach in a process mining setting.